trailofbits/manticore/docs/verifier.rst

 **manticore-verifier** needs to be pointed to a the target contract containing any number of property methods.
 The target contract is the entry point of the exploration.
 It needs to initilize any internal structure or external contracts to a correct initial state.
 All methods of this contract matching the property name criteria will be tested. ::

-   --contract CONTRACT_NAME The target contract name defined in the source code
+   --contract_name CONTRACT_NAME The target contract name defined in the source code

 User accounts